blackmirag3/Classify/docs/DeveloperGuide.md

    2. Test case: `list`, enter, enter, `5`<br />
    Expected: A list of all students that have been deleted in the current session is printed.

+### Processing a Test File
+1. **No file** in inputFolder
+   1. Prerequisites: **Empty** inputFolder folder in Data.
+   2. Expected: `No files in your Input Folder!` & `Please add some new files in the correct format!`.
+   Should be redirected to the main commands menu.

+2. **No text file** in inputFolder
+   1. Prerequisites: inputFolder folder in Data **with no text files**.
+   2. Expected: `Files in your inputFolder are not Text Files!` & `Add some text files and try processing again!`.
+   Should be redirected to the main commands menu.

+3. Ingesting a full list of Students using a Text File (without using file extension)
+   1. Prerequisites: Have at least one text file in the inputFolder in Data.
+The text file present (eg. **File.txt**) is properly formatted according to the requirements stated in the User Guide and is present in the inputFolder.
+   2. Test case: `Process`, enter, **`File`**
+   Expected: `Fetching the data from File.txt.` will be displayed.
+Can use the `list`, enter,enter,`1` to ensure that all the students in the file are added.

+4. Ingesting a full list of Students using a Text File (using file extension)
+   1. Prerequisites: Have at least one text file in the inputFolder in Data.
+The text file present (eg. **File.txt**) is properly formatted according to the requirements stated in the User Guide and is present in the inputFolder.
+   2. Test case: `Process`, enter, **`File.txt`**
+   Expected: `Fetching the data from File.txt.` will be displayed.
+Can use the `list`, enter,enter,`1` to ensure that all the students in the file are added.

 ### Restoring a recently deleted student
 1. Restore a student from the recently deleted list
    1. Prerequisites: Have at least one student named `joe` deleted in the current session with the `delete joe` command